tabreturn/tabreturn.github.io/_posts/2019-01-10-processing.py_in_ten_lessons--05-_art_of_the_state.md

 ]
 {% endhighlight %}

- Add the code above.
+ Add the code above to the end of your working sketch.
 To access a list element within another list, include a second pair of square brackets.
 For example, to retrieve the percentage of green in the second (orange) band, its:

 {% highlight py %}
 print( bands[1][1] )    # displays 60
 {% endhighlight %}

-Now, set the `colorMode` to use values between zero and a hundred, and add a loop to draw the bars:
+Now, set the `colorMode` to use values between zero and one hundred, and add a loop to draw the bars:

 {% highlight py %}
 colorMode(RGB, 100)